NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 Non Discretionary Services

-Clients who elect to personally apply BrightPlan’s investment recommendations use BrightPlan’s planning tools to discover their goals and receive a plan to reach them.
+Clients can use BrightPlan’s planning tools to discover their goals and receive a plan to reach them.
 By linking external savings, investment, employer-sponsored retirement plans, and other financial accounts, clients can track their progress toward their goals over time.
 After linking accounts, clients can also gain insights into their financial situation, including budgeting, the ability to monitor their net worth, cash flow, transactions, and investment strategy across their linked accounts.

 Responsibility of Clients